stereobooster/beoe/packages/demo/src/content/docs/start-here/getting-started.md

 ```
 ````

-..and you will get an output like this (image of your diagram):
+...and you will get an output like this (image of your diagram):

 ```html
 <svg>...</svg>